tazim5032/residential-real-estate/README.md

 - **React Router:** A routing library for React applications.
 - **Firebase:** A platform for building web and mobile applications, providing authentication and database services.
 - **Sweet Alert:** A library for creating beautiful and customizable alerts.
+- **React Icons:** A library for Icons.
+It provides necessary icons for building react applications.
 - **Swiper Slider:** A mobile touch slider library.
 - **Animate.css:** A library for adding animations to HTML elements.
 - **React Hook Form:** React Hook Form simplifies form management in React applications.